KaiChen9909/KaiChen9909.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Kai Chen, a first-year PhD student at University of Virginia, advised by Dr. Tianhao Wang.
 I obtained my Bachelor's degree in Mathematics and Applied Mathematics at Zhejiang University, and earned a double major in Finance.
 I received my Master's degree in Statistics with Data Science from the University of Edinburgh.
-Before starting my PhD studies, I worked as a Data Scientist at ByteDance.
+Before starting my PhD studies, I worked as a Data Analyst at ByteDance.

 My research interest includes differential privacy, and its application in generative model.
 I actively welcome any collaborators.
 If you are interested in differential privacy and its applications in data generation, please don't hesitate to contact me.

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 One of our work `Benchmarking Differentially Private Tabular Data Synthesis` is accepted to SIGMOD 2026.
-- *2024.08*: &nbsp;🎉🎉 I start my research in the University of Virginia, under the supervision of Dr. Tianhao Wang.
+- *2024.08*: &nbsp; I start my research in the University of Virginia, under the supervision of Dr. Tianhao Wang.

 # 📝 Publications